Updated January 2026 — UK & London Rates

 Quantities include 5% wastage.
 Premixed mortar 1 tonne bag lays approximately 1,000 standard bricks.
 Order from the same batch to ensure colour consistency.
 Always allow extra for cutting on corners and reveals.

 Our free concrete mix calculator tells you exactly how much cement, sharp sand and 20mm aggregate you need for any pour.
 Choose your concrete mix ratio — C10, C20, C25 or C30 — and get results in 25kg bags or bulk tonnes.
 All quantities include a 10% overage allowance.
 Enter your slab or foundation dimensions below.
+For a detailed grade guide, mixing tips and FAQ, see our dedicated concrete mix calculator UK page.

 Path 75mm · Slab 100mm · Foundation 300mm+

 For pours over 1.5m³ we strongly recommend ordering ready-mixed concrete.
 It is more consistent and typically more cost-effective than site-mixing.
 Water/cement ratio should be 0.45 to 0.55 for structural work.
+Mix design is based on BS EN 206 ↑ concrete specifications.

 Materials Required